nre-learning/nrelabs-curriculum/lessons/workflows/lesson-32-stigcompliance/stage2/guide.md

 The XPath expression `//bgp-peer` matches all BGP peers configured on the device.
 Once these are located, the actual test being run is that the node `bgp-option-information/authentication-configured` exists.
 This is what Junos places in the body of the response to the RPC `get-bgp-neighbor-information` when a certain peer is configured with authentication.

-Since our BGP peers are not configured with authentication, our previous testrun failed.
+Since our BGP peers are not configured with authentication, our previous test run failed.
 Let's first get our device compliant once more:

 ```
 configure